Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: A Layer Potential Approach

 where the single and double layers are given by

 with

 the outgoing fundamental solution to $\Delta+k^2.$ That this gives a solution follows from the classical jump formul{\ae} for layer potentials, see~\cite{ColtonKress}.
+Whether or not $u$ satisfies the necessary radiation condition for the uniqueness conditions in~\cite{Odeh1963} to apply depends on the data, $(g,h).$ This question is discussed in Part II.

-Our method for solving the transmission problem for 2 wave guides~\eqref{eqn5}, and~\eqref{eqn5.30}, uses this general approach.
+Our method for solving the scattering problem for 2 wave-guides~\eqref{eqn5}, and~\eqref{eqn5.30}, uses this general approach.
 Let $\fE^{l,r}(x;y)$ denote the outgoing fundamental solutions for the operators $\Delta+k_1^2+q_{l,r}(x_2),$ acting on the \emph{whole plane}.
 The kernels of these operators take a rather special form:

 where $w^{l,r}$ satisfies the equation